 Statement on Oath of Allegiance in Alberta

-To be called to the bar and join the legal profession in Alberta, articling students are currently required to swear allegiance to the Queen under the Oaths of Office Act.
-While it is not within the power of the Law Society to amend legislation, we support an amendment to the Oaths of Office Act that would create flexibility for articling students by making the oath of allegiance to the Queen optional.
+To be called to the bar and join the legal profession in Alberta, articling students are currently required to swear allegiance to the King under the Oaths of Office Act.
+While it is not within the power of the Law Society to amend legislation, we support an amendment to the Oaths of Office Act that would create flexibility for articling students by making the oath of allegiance to the King optional.

 A change of this nature would be consistent with the approach taken in several other Canadian jurisdictions and would remove inequitable barriers to the practice of law in our province.